 The Artix WSDL publishing service enables Artix processes to publish WSDL files for specific Web services.
 Published WSDL files can be downloaded by other Artix processes (for example, especially clients), or viewed in a Web browser.
-They can also be downloaded by Web service processes created by other vendor tools (for example, Systinet).

-The WSDL publishing service enables Artix applications to be used in various deployment models, (for example, J2EE), without the need to specify file system locations.
+The WSDL publishing service enables Artix applications to be used in various deployment models, without the need to specify file system locations.
 It is the recommended way to publish WSDL for Artix services.

-The WSDL publishing service is implemented by the wsdl_publish plug-in.
+The WSDL publishing service is implemented by the wsdl\publish plug-in.
 This plug-in can be loaded by any Artix process that hosts a Web service endpoint.
 This includes server applications, Artix routing applications, and applications that expose a callback object.